thomazyazima/thomazyazima.github.io/week-2/11-gps1-1/README.md

 A merge conflict happens when two branches change the same file and try to merge them together.
 Here is how to create a small merge conflict:

-1. Create a branch called small-conflict, make a change in file-1, add and commit.
+1. Create a branch called small-conflict, make any change in html_page.md, add and commit.
 2. Check out the master branch, in the same place that you made a change on small-conflict, make a different change.
 Add and commit this change.
 3. Merge the small-conflict branch to the master.
 4. Resolve the merge conflicts.

 You can imagine that in a big project, this can be a huge time waster.
 Good git work flow can prevent merge conflicts from being a problem.

-Here is a discussion about preventing merge conflicts, this is good to keep in mind as you move forward with your git use.
+Here is a discussion about preventing merge conflicts, this is good to keep in mind as you move forward with your git use. (stack overflow)[http://stackoverflow.com/questions/16490873/how-to-avoid-git-conflicts-in-a-team]

 ## Release 5: Discuss